The Evolution of Chess AI

 • 2019: Leela Chess Zero (LCZero v0.21.1-nT40.T8.610) defeats Stockfish 19050918 in a 100-game match 53.5 to 46.5 for the Top Chess Engine Championship season 15 title.

 • Present: Modern chess AI engines deploy deep learning to learn from thousands of matches.
-They regularly have FIDE ratings, chess’ rating system, above 3,400, far beyond the best human players.
+They regularly have estimated FIDE ratings — chess’ rating system — above 3400, far beyond the best human players.
+But these ratings are not official.

 We’ll first go over a brief introduction to the history of AI in chess.
 Then, we’ll learn about the modern evolution of chess engines and the influence of AI in the universe of chess.
-Finally, we’ll conclude with why every developer should try to implement the programming of a similar chess engine.
-Without further ado, let’s get started.
+Finally, we’ll conclude with why every developer should implement the programming of a similar chess engine.

 Chess AI History

-In the 1980s, chess world champion Garry Kasparov made a strong claim that AI chess engines could never reach a level where they could defeat top-level chess grandmasters.
+In the 1980s, chess world champion Garry Kasparov reportedly claimed that AI chess engines would never reach a level where they could defeat top-level chess grandmasters.
 His statement would remain true for a few years, as he successfully defended his throne in 1996 against IBM’s Deep Blue in a match over six games with 4:2.
 He had also defeated Deep Blue’s predecessor, IBM’s Deep Thought, in a 1989 clash.

 Chess engines have come a long way from the era of the 1950s to the current generation of chess games.
-Let’s analyze the modern evolution of chess engines in the next section of this article to gain a better picture of the accomplishments made by AI in chess.
+In the next section, we’ll analyze the modern evolution of chess engines to gain a better picture of the accomplishments made by AI in chess.

 Game OnWhat Can We Learn From 4 Superhuman, Game-Playing AIs?